Understanding Data Inequality

 Examples

-• Data doubles: Misrepresentation from ‘data double’ miscategorizations occurs, leading to mistakes created by Surveillance Capitalism mechanisms.
+• Data doubles: Misrepresentation from faulty ‘data double’ categorization occurs, leading to Surveillance Capitalism mistakes.

-• Crowdsourced data: Crowdsourcing information can reinforce inequalities and often represents privileged perspectives, reproducing existing power structures.
+• Crowdsourced data: Crowdsourcing information reinforces inequalities and often represents privileged perspectives, reproducing existing power structures.

-• Algorithmic bias: Generative AI is increasingly used in marketing campaigns to drive strategy, generate content, analyze performance, and improve measurement practices.
-However, biased or incomplete data in Large Language Models (LLMs), which forms the basis of most Gen AI tools, can lead to inaccurate or unfair decision-making.
+• Algorithmic bias: We use generative AI to drive marketing strategy, create content, analyze performance, and improve measurement practices.
+However, biased or incomplete data in Large Language Models (LLMs), which form the basis of most generative AI tools, leads to inaccurate or unfair decision-making.

 • Exclusionary language: Data presented using racist, ableist, gendered or other problematic language alienates people.
 So does data presented using overly technical language.
 This creates barriers to meaningful interactions and data access.